 In #3 above we addressed use of the word “feel.”
 In this article I make a case for deleting the word “I” and in this article I make a case for deleting the word “healthy” from your vocabulary as common examples of language that is dis-empowering and interferes with effective coaching.

 A small example is the coaching question “Why is that important to you?”
-I’m not a fan of “Why” questions in coaching but will spare you my rant about that (for the moment).
-While this question may be a well intentioned effort to increase awareness of their values, the effect could be the client feeling judged and required to explain and justify why something is important to them.
+I’m not a fan of “why” questions in coaching.
+While this question may be a well-intentioned effort to increase awareness of their values, the effect could be the client feeling judged and required to explain and justify why something is important to them.
 A more neutral alternative might be “What about that is important to you?”

 Effective use of your Coaching Superpower requires using neutral language that empowers your client and doesn’t influence or impose your point of view even a little bit.
 This can be a challenge.
 As illustrated above, the most well intentioned question can create a problem if it’s not neutral.
 This takes practice, consciousness, and critical thinking about the language you use.